 Given this complicated area of the law, employers can deny employees their lawfully earned wages either by simple mistake, or through malicious means.
 For example, we are often presented with cases in which an employee believed that they were not entitled to overtime pay because they were a salaried employee.
 Just because you receive a salary, this does not mean that you are not entitled to overtime pay.

 There are no prior administrative steps to bringing a federal lawsuit pursuant to the FLSA.
 In some instances, employers will fail to pay many workers their fair wage.
-In these instances, Strelka Law Office pursues collective actions which are similar to class actions.
+In these instances, Strelka Employment Law pursues collective actions which are similar to class actions.
 The FLSA has strict timelines.
 You may be losing your ability to collect past owed wages if you do not advance your claim.
-Contact Strelka Law to schedule a consultation.
+Contact Strelka Employment Law to schedule a consultation.